talyssonoliver/taly/docs/user-guides/user-guide.md

 ### **1. Create an Account**

 - Visit [https://taly.dev/signup](https://taly.dev/signup).
-- Choose your role: **Company Owner** or **Customer**.
+- Choose your role: **Company Owner** (for businesses) or **Customer** (for clients).
-- Provide your email, create a password, and verify your email address.
+- Complete the registration form with your email, secure password, and verify your email address.

 ### **2. Log In**

 - Go to [https://taly.dev/login](https://taly.dev/login).
-- Enter your credentials or use the social login options (Google/Facebook).
+- Enter your credentials or use social login options (Google/Facebook/Apple).

 ### **3. Dashboard Access**

-Once logged in:
+After successful authentication:

-- **Company Owners**: Access the admin dashboard to manage bookings, payments, and settings.
+- **Company Owners**: You'll be directed to your business dashboard with complete management controls.
-- **Customers**: Use the booking interface to schedule appointments.
+- **Customers**: You'll access the booking interface to schedule and manage your appointments.

 ---